AICyberSecurity911/WBsite/nextjs_space/DEVELOPER_HANDOVER.md

 ## 🎯 Critical Reminders

-49. **ALWAYS USE YARN**: Never use npm or npx.
-The project is configured for Yarn only.
+49. **PACKAGE MANAGER**: This project uses npm for all workflows.
+All dependencies and scripts are configured for npm.

 50. **NEVER COMMIT CREDENTIALS**: Ensure `.gitignore` includes `.env`, `quantumleap_credentials.json`, and OAuth secrets.

-51. **TEST BEFORE PUSHING**: Run `yarn build` to catch TypeScript errors before pushing to GitHub.
+51. **TEST BEFORE PUSHING**: Run `npm run build` to catch TypeScript errors before pushing to GitHub.

 52. **MAINTAIN CORAL REEF PALETTE**: All new components must use the 8-accent color system defined in `globals.css`.